 Self-Guided Free Walking Tour Amsterdam Sights

-Lace up your travel shoes and grab your travel camera – it’s time to go see Amsterdam!
+Okay, lace up your shoes and grab your camera – it’s time to go see Amsterdam!
 Start your one day in Amsterdam at Central Station.
 MAP.

 #1 Amsterdam Central Station

 Pro Tip: Access the north side of the station via the Cuyperspassage – a tunnel of 80,000 Delft Blue tiles.
-The famous Netherlands tiles are a must-see, so we recommend including the tunnel in your Amsterdam sightseeing route even if you are not passing through to the north side of the station.
+The famous Netherlands tiles are a must-see, so we recommend ducking into the tunnel on your Amsterdam sightseeing route.

 The south main entrance of Central Station opens onto the most historic part of the city.
-Across from the station (slightly to the left) is the towering, domed Basilica of Saint Nicholas.
-The church was built in the late 1800s and is open (and free!) to visit.
+Across and slightly to the left is the towering Basilica of Saint Nicholas.
+The church was built in the late 1800s and is free to visit.

-If You Have Time: Pop into the St. Nicholas Basilica for a quick look around the magnificent interior.
-For visitors using this guide for a short, 2-hour Amsterdam walking tour, consider ending at the church, but only if time allows.
+If You Have Time: Pop into St. Nicholas Basilica for a quick look around the magnificent interior.
+For visitors using this guide for a short, 2-hour Amsterdam walking tour, consider ending at the church.

 #2 Damrak

-Damrak is the busy north-south route from Central Station to Dam Square.
-Once a busy canal of boats, the Damrak Canal was filled in to make a street in 1672.
-The remaining small body of water, Natte Damrak, was once a thriving harbor; buildings opened directly onto the water (as they still do) for quick unloading of goods.
+Damrak is the main north-south route from Central Station to Dam Square.
+Once a busy waterway of Amsterdam, the Damrak Canal was filled in to make a street in 1672.
+The remaining small body of water, Natte Damrak, was once a thriving harbor.
+Buildings open directly onto the water for quick unloading of goods.

-Pro Tip: Many of the city canal cruises depart from the Natte Damrak harbor.
+Pro Tip: Many of the city boat tours depart from Natte Damrak harbor.
 We offer more information about canal cruises in Amsterdam at the end of the post.

-Many of the buildings along Damrak were built from the 18th to 20th century – and more than 20 of them are designated as Royal Monuments.
-The large brick building, Beurs van Berlage, once the stock exchange building – now a concert hall, is one of the landmark buildings on the busy street.
+Most of the buildings along Damrak were built from the 18th to 20th century – and more than 20 of them are designated as Royal Monuments.
+The large brick building, Beurs van Berlage, was once the stock exchange and is now a concert hall.

-At the end of the lavish, green passageway, is Nieuwendijk – and you will turn left to get to the next stop, but first turn right to the first store on your right, Van der Linde Ice Cream Shop.
-There will likely be a line, but it moves fast, so pop in for a scoop of their one-and-only ice cream flavor: Mr. Whippy Vanilla – it’s one of the top things to eat in Amsterdam.
+At the end of the lavish passageway is Nieuwendijk.
+Turn right to the first store on your right, Van der Linde Ice Cream Shop.
+There will likely be a line, but it moves fast, so pop in for a scoop of their one-and-only flavor: Mr. Whippy Vanilla.
+It’s one of the top things to eat in Amsterdam!
 With cone in hand, walk south on Nieuwendijk.
-MAP directions.
+Map & Directions.

 #3 Nieuwendijk

-Running parallel to Damrak, Nieuwendijk is a pedestrian-only shopping street and one of the oldest in Amsterdam.
-It is one of the most historic and best places to walk in Amsterdam.
-The narrow, brick street is home to 200 shops – most of which cater to tourists – and nearly 100 of the structures along the lane are labeled as national heritage sites.
+Running parallel to Damrak is Nieuwendijk.
+A pedestrian-only shopping street, it is one of the most historic places to walk in Amsterdam.
+The narrow, brick lane is home to 200 shops – most of which cater to tourists – and nearly 100 of the structures are labeled as national heritage sites.

 #4 Dam Square

-Dam Square is in the historical center of Amsterdam and is located at the original Amstel River dam, which was built in 1270.
-A major sightseeing stop on our Amsterdam city walk route, many notable buildings and monuments are on the square, including the Royal Palace (built in 1655 as City Hall and converted to a royal residence in 1808); the De Nieuwe Kerk New Church (built in the 15th century; free with the City Card); and the National Monument pillar honoring the victims of World War II (built in 1956).
+Dam Square is in the historical center of Amsterdam and is located at the original Amstel River Dam, which was built in 1270.
+A major sightseeing stop on our Amsterdam city walk route, many notable buildings and monuments are on the square.
+They include the Royal Palace (built in 1655 as City Hall and converted to a royal residence in 1808); the De Nieuwe Kerk (New Church); and the National Monument pillar honoring the victims of World War II (built in 1956).

-Pro Tip: For a stellar free view of the square from above, go to the 3rd floor of the Peek & Cloppenburg Department store…just be discreet, as it is a functioning store, not a tourist sight!
+Pro Tip: For a free view of Dam Square from above, go to the 3rd floor of the Peek & Cloppenburg Department Store.

 If You Have Time: Facing the front of De Nieuwe Kerk, take the narrow passageway, Eggertstraat, around the east side of the church into an ancient part of the city.
-On the backside of the church, you will find De Drie Fleschjes (Three Little Bottles).
-The classic Amsterdam tavern is a jenever bar (jenever is a local Amsterdam gin) that dates to the year 1650.
-MAP directions.
+Here you will find De Drie Fleschjes (Three Little Bottles).
+The classic Amsterdam tavern is a jenever bar (a local Amsterdam gin) that dates to 1650.
+MAP & Directions.

 #5 De Oude Kerk (The Old Church)

-The 800-year-old De Oude Kerk, Old Church, is Amsterdam’s oldest building and was consecrated in the year 1306.
+The 800-year-old De Oude Kerk is Amsterdam’s oldest building and was consecrated in the year 1306.
 Built as a Catholic Church, it is now a Calvinist Dutch Reform Church, but the space is also used as an art gallery (and is free with the City Card).

-If You Have Time: Just north of the Old Church along the canal is the Museum Ons’ Lieve Heer op Solder – or Our Lord in the Attic Museum (which is included with the City Card).
-The hidden church and historic house museum is one of the most fascinating buildings in the city!
-If time allows, we highly recommend taking a look.
-MAP Directions.
+If You Have Time: Just north of the Old Church along the canal is the Museum Ons’ Lieve Heer op Solder – or Our Lord in the Attic Museum (included with the City Card).
+The hidden church and historic house museum are some of the most fascinating buildings in the city!
+MAP.

 #6 Red Light District